hawaii-ai/ai-seminar/README.md

 2024-12-06: [Knowledge in the grey zone: AI and cybersecurity](https://link.springer.com/article/10.1057/s42984-020-00007-w), Stevens, 2024 (presented by Chris),

-[OmniFold: A Method to Simultaneously Unfold All Observables](https://arxiv.org/abs/1911.09107), Andreassen, et al 2020 (presented by Ethan),
+[OmniFold: A Method to Simultaneously Unfold All Observables](https://arxiv.org/abs/1911.09107), Andreassen, et al. 2020 (presented by Ethan),

-[Exposing Outlier Exposure: What Can Be Learned From Few, One, and Zero Outlier Images](https://arxiv.org/abs/2205.11474), Liznerski et al, 2022 (presented by Tojo)
+[Exposing Outlier Exposure: What Can Be Learned From Few, One, and Zero Outlier Images](https://arxiv.org/abs/2205.11474), Liznerski, et al. 2022 (presented by Tojo)

-2024-11-15: [Multimodal contrastive learning for remote sensing tasks](https://arxiv.org/abs/2209.02329), Jain, et al 2022 (presented by Amila)
+2024-11-15: [Multimodal contrastive learning for remote sensing tasks](https://arxiv.org/abs/2209.02329), Jain, et al. 2022 (presented by Amila)

 2024-11-08: [Towards a Feminist Metaethics of AI](https://arxiv.org/abs/2311.14700), Siapka 2022 (presented by Kayla-Marie)